-When it was all said and done, 192 of our 273 starters made it back to the Gould Community Center before the 5:30am cutoff – a 70% finisher rate.
-Of those, 24 joined the Sunset Club by making it home without the use of a headlamp (15.5 hours).
+When it was all said and done, 226 of the race’s 289 starters made it back to the Gould Community Center before the 5:30am cutoff.
+This represents a record 78 percent finisher rate.
+Of those finishers, 29 joined the Sunset Club by making it home without the use of a headlamp (15.5 hours).
+This includes our first two female members of the club, Alyson Kirk and Heidi Sauerland.
+We hope to see many more ladies join the club in the coming years.

-But no matter how far along the course you got, or indeed at what time you finished, we hope you enjoyed your experience in the beautiful mountains of Northern Colorado.
+No matter how far along the course you got, or indeed at what time you finished, we sincerely hope you enjoyed your experience in the beautiful mountains of Northern Colorado.

 - The Diamond Peaks Ski Patrol for offering up a team of skilled volunteers with first responder training and an intimate knowledge of the Never Summer and Medicine Bow Mountains.